-During the three-year fellowship program, all subspecialty trainees receive training in academic research.
+During the three-year fellowship program, all subspecialty trainees have time to conduct academic research.
 The objective is that the trainee develops and completes a mentored hypothesis-generated project leading to publication of results in a peer-reviewed manuscript.
 The program has established the following activities to attain this objective:

-- During their first year of training, a Scholarship Oversight Committee is developed for the fellow.
-This committee includes Dr. Belhorn, an additional ID Faculty Member chosen by the fellow, and one to two additional mentors with expertise in the area of scholarly activities.
-The fellow will meet semi-annually with this committee throughout the training program.
-The committee will review the progress of the fellow and help design plans for the next six month period.
-At the conclusion of the training period the Scholarship Oversight Committee will make a final report to the Program Director summarizing the scholarly activity of the subspecialty fellow during their years of training.
+- Scholarly Oversight Committee: Developed for and by the fellow during their first year of fellowship, this committee includes Dr. Belhorn (Program Director) or Dr. Thompson (Associate Program Director), an additional ID Faculty Member chosen by the fellow, and one to two additional mentors with expertise in the area of scholarly activities.
+The fellow meets semi-annually with this committee every six months throughout the training program to review the progress of the fellow, assist in securing research funding, and help design plans for their future career.
+At the conclusion of the training period the Scholarship Oversight Committee submits a final report to the Program Director summarizing the scholarly activity of the subspecialty fellow during their years of training.

-- Under the direction of the research mentor, the trainee writes a grant proposal during the initial year of training for funds to support a mentored hypothesis generated project.
-This proposal should be submitted to the Pediatric Infectious Diseases Society and/or to intramural finding sources such as pediatrics research advisory group as well as to other applicable funding sources.
+- Grant preparation/submission: Under the direction of the research mentor(s), the trainee writes a grant proposal during the initial year of training for funds to support a mentored hypothesis-generated project.
+This proposal will be submitted either internally (i.e. NIH T32, or funding through the Children’s Research Institute, NC TraCS, or the Office of Global Health Education) or externally (i.e. PIDS Foundation awards or others).

-- During the third year, the resident has generated sufficient data for preparation and submission of a manuscript to a peer-review scientific publication.
+- Manuscript preparation/submission: During the third year, the fellow will have generated sufficient data for preparation and submission of a manuscript to a peer-review scientific publication.
 Our goal is for each fellow to publish at least one original research manuscript before the completion of fellowship.